Adjustable versus fixed loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans when interest rates are low and they wish to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
 Call Forum Mortgage Bancorp at (773) 774-9040 Ext 121 to learn more.

-Adjustable Rate Mortgages — ARMs, come in even more varieties.
-ARMs are generally adjusted twice a year, based on various indexes.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+ARMs usually adjust twice a year, based on various indexes.

-Most ARM programs feature a cap that protects you from sudden increases in monthly payments.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
-In addition, almost all ARMs have a "lifetime cap" — your rate won't exceed the capped percentage.
+Most programs have a cap that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent per year, even if the index the rate is based on increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can go up in a given period.
+Additionally, almost all adjustable programs feature a "lifetime cap" — your interest rate can't ever go over the capped amount.

-ARMs most often feature their lowest, most attractive rates toward the start of the loan.
-They provide the lower interest rate for an initial period that varies greatly.
+ARMs most often feature the lowest, most attractive rates at the start.
+They usually guarantee that interest rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
 These loans are usually best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the loan adjusts.
+These types of ARMs are best for people who plan to sell their house or refinance before the loan adjusts.

-You might choose an ARM to take advantage of a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
+You might choose an ARM to take advantage of a very low initial interest rate and plan on moving, refinancing or absorbing the higher rate after the initial rate expires.
+ARMs can be risky in a down market because homeowners can get stuck with increasing rates if they cannot sell or refinance with a lower property value.